Mpox / Smallpox Vaccines

 Sources

-Regulatory data sourced from FDA CBER Vaccines Licensed for Use in the United States (March 2026) and historical records.
-Catalog scope and historical context informed by Khan, Shaz, The Ultimate Vaccine Timeline.
+Regulatory data sourced from FDA CBER Vaccines Licensed for Use in the United States (March 2026).
+Historical context informed by Khan, Shaz, The Ultimate Vaccine Timeline.

 Related Pages on VaccinationFacts.com